ChrisWorledge/Marie_Curie_Interview_Scenarios/README.md

 ### User interface
 Marie Curie use a modified Bootstrap theme for HTML based user interfaces.
 The theme uses a responsive 12 column grid.
 A basic layout page has already been built by the front end developer and is included in the source code repository.

-A full description and style guide for the front end interfaces is available in our Brand Lab
+A full description and style guide for our front end interfaces is available in our Brand Lab.

 [http://mariecurieorguk.azurewebsites.net](http://mariecurieorguk.azurewebsites.net)

-Any additional HTML modules necessary for the solution have been pre-built by the front end developer and can be downloaded from the pattern library in the Brand Lab.
+Additional HTML modules necessary for the solution have been pre-built by the front end developer and can be downloaded from the pattern library in the Brand Lab.

 Both the layout page and additional modules are built against the same style sheet version.

-The UX and digital designer and front end developer have produced
+--